-Submission of GST Audit Report – Complete details with all provisions
+Submission of GST Audit Report – All details with all provisions

 Submission of GST Audit Report: The concept of audit by a Chartered Accountant in the area of Indirect Taxes was confined to State Value Added Tax and Central Sales Tax laws of certain States.
 In Central Excise and Service tax only in case of suspicion of undervaluation or excessive credit special audits were prescribed (not much used) which continue in GST.
 Therefore, Chartered Accountants engaged in rendering professional services in the areas of State taxes would be familiar with those provisions.
 The GST law has subsumed several Indirect Tax laws – among others, it subsumed Central Excise, Service Tax, Luxury Tax, Entertainment Tax, VAT/CST, Entry tax laws etc.; certain levies under the Customs laws have also been subsumed into the GST laws.